Raphael-Boichot/The-TinyGB-Printer/README.md

 - Last image is not written ?
 You've probably switched the device off while the led was still on or you forgot to tear paper with the pushbutton in tear mode.
 - Last batch of images is incomplete (empty folder or just first images recorded with a multi-print) ?
 The batteries are out of juice, recharge them.

-## 100% compatible with all known games using the Game Boy Printer
+## Compatible with all games using the Game Boy Printer
 In *Italics* game working fine in automatic mode, in **bold** games requiring the pushbutton to tear paper, or tear mode.
 All known homebrews to date are compatible with the automatic mode.